Course Begins April 25, 2017

 SBA loans require knowledge and discipline.
 Even well-performing loans need to be handled according to strict protocols, but it’s problem loans that often trip up SBA loan teams, especially less experienced team members.
 This training teaches your staff best protocols for servicing SBA loans, as well as how to recognize potential problem loans and act promptly to reduce your risk.
 If you want to ensure your team can handle the wide range of SBA loan challenges competently and confidently, sign them on for this training.

-Best of all, this training is only $995 per participant (multiple registrations from the same organization each receive an additional $100 discount).
+Best of all, this training is only $995 per participant.

 - Increase your SBA PARRiS rating

 - Increase the performance level of your SBA loans

 - Reduce the incidence of non-performing loans and the need for repairs.